GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Introduction

-We introduce a discrete diffusion framework that reformulates HMER as an \textit{iterative symbolic refinement} process.
-Instead of generating tokens sequentially, the proposal starts from a fully masked sequence and iteratively remasks and unmasks it to reconstruct the correct expression.
-This formulation removes causal dependencies inherent in AR decoding while enabling gradual refinement of both symbols and structural relations—capabilities beyond standard NAR models.
+We present GryphOne, a masked diffusion model (MDM) which reformulates HMER as an \textit{iterative symbolic refinement} process.
+Instead of generating tokens sequentially, it operates on a fixed-length masked sequence.
+At each iteration, a subset of tokens is randomly unmasked, predicted, and then remasked, gradually reconstructing the expression.
+This formulation decreases exposure bias inherent in AR decoding while enabling gradual refinement of both symbols and structural relations—capabilities beyond standard NAR models. \figref{key} shows this key idea.

+To the best of our knowledge, this work is the first to apply masked diffusion to HMER.
+In \LaTeX{}, hierarchical symbol relations are explicitly encoded through structural tokens such as braces, superscripts, and subscripts.
+Even a trivial edit may require inserting or deleting many dependent tokens.
+Such operations violate length consistency and the locality assumption underlying masked diffusion.

-To enhance structural alignment, we propose a \textit{symbol-aware tokenization} scheme that decomposes expressions into visible symbols and structural modifiers in one-to-one correspondence (\figref{key}).
-This representation preserves syntactic integrity while simplifying grammatical dependencies, allowing local refinements without breaking global structure.
-We also introduce \textit{Random-Masking Mutual Learning (RMML)}, which enforces consistency across masking conditions by minimizing the KL divergence~\cite{KL51} between differently masked views, improving robustness to handwriting variation and structural ambiguity.
+To enhance symbolic and syntactic refinement, we introduce a symbol-aware tokenization (SAT) scheme which decomposes \LaTeX{} tokens into visible symbols and invisible tokens in a one-to-one correspondence (\figref{SAT}).
+This representation preserves syntax integrity while simplifying grammatical dependencies, allowing local symbol refinements without breaking global structure.
+We further introduce a random-masking mutual learning (RMML) method, which enforces consistency across different masks by minimizing the KL divergence~\cite{KL51}, improving robustness to handwriting variation and structural ambiguity.

-Comprehensive experiments demonstrate that the proposal achieves state-of-the-art performance.
-On the MathWriting~\cite{MATH25} benchmark, it attains a Character Error Rate (CER) of 5.56\% and an Exact Match (EM) accuracy of 60.42\%, outperforming Google OCR and CoMER.
-On CROHME 2014--2023~\cite{CROHME14,CROHME16,CROHME19,CROHME23}, the proposal further improves EM accuracy by up to 4.2 points.
-These results confirm that discrete diffusion enables robust and consistent structural reasoning, establishing a new paradigm for non-generative recognition tasks.
+Comprehensive experiments on MathWriting~\cite{MATH25} demonstrate that GryphOne outperforms all reimplemented baselines under the same training and evaluation setup, achieving the lowest character error rate (CER) and the highest expression recognition rate (ExpRate).
+Held-out evaluation on CROHME~\cite{CROHME14,CROHME16,CROHME19,CROHME23} further demonstrates strong cross-dataset generalization, supporting the effectiveness of iterative symbolic refinement beyond MathWriting.